Federal Motor Carrier Safety Administration (FMCSA), DOT.

 The Agency reviews safety analyses and public comments submitted, and determines whether granting the exemption would likely achieve a level of safety equivalent to, or greater than, the level that would be achieved by the current regulation (49 CFR 381.305).
 The decision of the Agency must be published in the Federal Register (49 CFR 381.315(b)) with the reasons for denying or granting the application and, if granted, the name of the person or class of persons receiving the exemption, and the regulatory provision from which the exemption is granted.
 The notice must also specify the effective period (up to 5 years) and explain the terms and conditions of the exemption.
 The exemption may be renewed (49 CFR 381.300(b)).

-The Association of American Railroads and American Short Line and Regional Railroad Association (AAR/ASLRRA) contend that the HOS prohibitions on driving after a 14-hour period on duty, and after 60 or 70 hours on duty in a 7- or 8-day week without the required off-duty period, inhibit a railroad's ability to respond expeditiously to certain types of emergency situations.
-For this reason AAR/ASLRAA is requesting that a railroad employee responding to an unplanned event that affects interstate commerce, service or the safety of railway operations, including passenger rail operations, and that occurs outside of or extends beyond the employee's normal shift, be exempt from the provisions in 49 CFR part 395.3(a) and (b).
-Unplanned events include some of the following: A derailment; a rail failure or other report of dangerous track condition; a disruption to the electric propulsion system; a bridge-strike; a disabeled vehicle on the track; a train collision; weather and storm-related events; a matter of national security; or a matter concerning public safety; a blocked grade crossing, etc. The applicants request the exemption be granted for five years.
-If the exemption is granted it would cover 21,000 drivers and 11,000 commercial motor vehicles (CMVs).
+On October 11, 2018, the Associations submitted a similar exemption request (83 FR 64929.)
+The request was later withdrawn by the Associations and a new request has been submitted.
+The Associations contend that the HOS prohibitions on driving after a 14-hour period, and after 60 or 70 hours on duty in a moving 7- or 8-day “week” inhibit a railroad's ability to respond expeditiously to certain types of emergency situations.
+For this reason the Associations request that a railroad employee responding to an unplanned event that affects interstate commerce, service or the safety of railway operations, including passenger rail operations, and that occurs outside of or extends beyond the employee's normal shift, be exempt from the provisions in 49 CFR part 395.3(a) and (b).

-A copy of the application for exemption is available for review in the docket for this notice.
+A copy of the exemption application is available for review in the docket for this notice.

 End Supplemental Information